gofynd/fdk-client-java/documentation/platform/THEME.md

-Use this API to publish a theme that is either newly created or edited.
+Make a theme accessible for use.

 *Returned Response:*